vrikodar/P4ck3t/P4ck3t.md

 **For the same reason the Ports connected directly to these Devices {PC's etc} will be configured as Port Fast Ports {Cisco} / Edge Ports {other vendors}**

+ - You should not enable Port Fast on link between switches Because this can introduce loops in your topology
+ - Port Fast Ports should only be enabled on Access Ports {not on Trunk Ports}
+ - Port Fast ports / Edge Ports immediately transition to the forwarding state